egvijayanand/winui-templates/README.md

 * net6.0
 * net7.0
 * net8.0 _(the default value)_
+* net9.0

+Note: The default value for the framework parameter remains as `net8.0` (the latest stable channel), which means to create a project for .NET 9 (the preview channel), an explicit value of `net9.0` is to be passed.

 All three project templates take the below optional parameter to include the officially supported [CommunityToolkit.Mvvm](https://www.nuget.org/packages/CommunityToolkit.Mvvm) NuGet package.